 11. Eat all of the French food

 I’ll assume that everyone is like me and takes a holiday to mean eating session after eating session.
-Between the surrounding regions of Bordeaux, Basque Country and Gascony you’re pretty much all set for fine food and wine, which is what makes the food one of the best things to do in Cote d’Argent.
+Between the surrounding regions of Bordeaux, Basque Country and Gascony you’re pretty much all set for fine food and wine you need in Nouvelle-Aquitaine.

 Local supermarkets sell Moules Mariniere, garlic snails and other delicacies to heat and serve up in your villa for dinner al fresco.
 There seemed to be a wonderful selection of sheep and soft goats cheese in every deli I visited – which was a lot – and fresh fruit and veg markets were hard to miss.

 It’s perhaps a controversial thing to promote, but the foie gras from the region is simply sensational.

 How to do it: Two restaurants in Moliets are a must-eat; Le Grill de l’Ocean for ceviche, the most impressive grilled vegetable carpaccio, linguine aux fruits de mer, barbecued fish of the day and duck breast served with chips.
 Or just do the fabulous set menu for €28.

 Second is the Snack de la Plage on the dunes overlooking Messanges Beach.
 You can’t get a better location for a restaurant and the food is much more than café food.
 The setting is rustic, but you know it’s the place to be on a beautiful evening for sundown.
 Locals are sipping wine looking over the shimmering sea with surfers, perhaps their children, catching waves into the twilight hours.